Coffee Certifications in Colombia

 Over the last 20 years, there has been an increased appreciation for consumer products that come with certifications.
 It builds trust in consumers, creates a validation for producers and seems to be a great asset towards helping companies accomplishes their missions.
 Well-known certifications like “Fair Trade” and “Organic” are quite popular, but in the coffee environment there are other important certifications as well, including Bird Friendly, Rainforest Alliance, and UTZ.
 Here at Those Coffee People we take the time to carefully consider all certifications of our coffee origins and appreciate the different benefits each make to both the farmers and the environment.

-Perhaps the most well known worldwide is Organic.
+1. Organic: the most well known worldwide.

 In order to receive an organic certification, the farm must not have used prohibited substances on the land for a minimum time of three years.
 Prohibited substances included most synthetic pesticides, herbicides, and fertilizers.
 Another requirement specifically for coffee includes a buffer between the coffee and any other crop not grown organically.